localsnet/scripts/README.md

 # scripts
-Shell / Python scripts
+Shell / Python scripts / one-liners on:
+* Docker
+* will continue